-For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Training, Colleges and Universities of their registration in the appropriate number of courses (at least 60% of a full course load for full-time students) in the current semester.
+For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Training, Colleges and Universities of their registration in the appropriate number of courses in the current semester.

 Procedure for applying for interest-free status, for full-time students with previous OSAP loans that are not receiving a loan in the current study period (e.g. you're on a co-op work term).